You are here

 For schools and districts, failure to be inclusive of transgender students in sports not only denies trans students the benefits of participating on a sports team, it may result in costly and divisive litigation.
 A growing number of states and localities are adopting specific legal protections for transgender students.
 In addition, state and federal courts are increasingly applying sex discrimination laws to prohibit discrimination against transgender people.

-Reality: Transgender girls are not boys, as transgender boys are not girls.
+Reality: Transgender students of all gender identities, including transgender girls deserve to live and compete according to their gender identity.
 To align one’s external gender presentation with one’s internal sense of gender identity is a deeply significant and often difficult choice that is made only after careful consideration.
-Transgender girls are girls living in their realized gender identity and transgender boys are boys living in their realized gender identity.
+Female athletes, regardless of whether they are cisgender or transgender, should not be excluded from participation in athletics or any other extracurricular activities.

 Reality: It’s easy to generalize, but it’s not accurate.
 There is no research to support the claim that allowing trans athletes to play on the team that fits their gender identity will create a competitive imbalance.
 Trans children display the same variation in size, strength, and athletic ability as other youth.